cjhang/notes/Study/Interferometers/casa.md

-After all these flagging, it is import to have a general sense about how many data are flagged:
+After all these flagging, it is import to have a general sense about how many data were flagged:

 ```python
 flagInfo = flagdata(vis=msfile, mode='summary', action='calculate', display='none', spwchan=False)